Performance Analysis of Plug-and-Play ADMM: A Graph Signal Processing Perspective: Graph Filters

 where $\vy_i \in \R^d$ is a $d$-dimensional patch centered at pixel $i$, and $h$ is a parameter characterizing the denoising strength of the filter.
 Modifications to \eref{eq: K} are common, e.g., by incorporating spatial distance (which gives the non-local means filter), restricting to pixels instead of patches (which gives the bilateral filter), or extending the norm to a weighted norm (which gives the kernel regression filter).
 For more examples of the kernel matrices, we refer the readers to \cite{Milanfar_2013a}.

 The $\mK$ matrix defined in \eref{eq: K} is symmetric but the row sum $\mK\vone$ is not 1.
 Thus, $\mK$ cannot be used directly as a denoising filter because it amplifies or attenuates signals.
-To normalize the matrix while preserving the symmetry, the most popular method is by means of the Sinkhorn-Knopp balancing algorithm \cite{Sinkhorn_Knopp_1967, Milanfar_2013b, Chan_Zickler_Lu_2017}, which iteratively normalizes the rows and columns of $\mK$ until convergence.
+To normalize the matrix while preserving the symmetry, one can apply the Sinkhorn-Knopp balancing algorithm \cite{Sinkhorn_Knopp_1967, Milanfar_2013b, Chan_Zickler_Lu_2017} to iteratively normalizes the rows and columns of $\mK$ until convergence.
 When $\mK$ is symmetrized, the resulting matrix is called a symmetric smoothing filter, given by